-- The liberalisation of the European airline industry, which has led to the game-changing rise of Low-Cost Carriers, the emergence of multi-hub & multi-airline groups and global alliances. - Multilateral aviation agreements between the EU and third countries; - The development of Low-Cost Carriers at major hub airports, having previously operated almost exclusively at secondary airports. - The development of airports as competing, corporatised & increasingly privatised self-financing businesses focused on the development of their route network & diversified airline portfolio as well as operational efficiency & sustainability. - The growth of the aviation market to an extent that Europe now has several totally saturated airports with no spare capacity. - The COVID-19 pandemic, which revealed the inherent lack of resilience in the Slot Regulation, requiring extensive waivers in order to accommodate the shock of the global aviation slowdown.
+- The liberalisation of the European airline industry, which has led to the game-changing rise of Low-Cost Carriers, the emergence of multi-hub and multi-airline groups, and global alliances. - Multilateral aviation agreements between the EU and third countries. - The development of Low-Cost Carriers at major hub airports, having previously operated almost exclusively at secondary airports. - The development of airports as competing, corporatised, and increasingly privatised self-financing businesses focused on the development of their route network and diversified airline portfolio, as well as operational efficiency and sustainability. - The aviation market has grown to the extent that Europe now has several totally saturated airports with no spare capacity. - The COVID-19 pandemic revealed the inherent lack of resilience in the Slot Regulation, which required extensive waivers to accommodate the shock of the global aviation slowdown.

-A proposal to revise Regulation 95/93 was tabled in 2011, which would have updated the regulation to openly allow airlines to buy and sell slots from one another, broaden the definition of new entrant so as to boost competition by allowing more airlines to fall into its scope, increase the threshold for historic rights, and strengthen the independence and transparency of the coordination process.
-The introduction of a 'slot reservation system' would have given greater incentive to airlines to use the slots which they have been allocated.
-It would also have established a link with the Single European Sky, by giving the Network Manager visibility over capacity at airports and their link with the network.
+A proposal to revise Regulation 95/93 was tabled in 2011, which would have updated the regulation to openly allow airlines to buy and sell slots from one another, broaden the definition of a new entrant to boost competition by allowing more airlines to fall into its scope, increase the threshold for historic rights, and strengthen the independence and transparency of the coordination process.
+The introduction of a 'slot reservation system' would have given a more significant incentive to airlines to use the slots which they have been allocated.
+It would also have established a link with the Single European Sky by giving the Network Manager visibility over airport capacity and their link with the network.

-This proposal has now been withdrawn, having remained blocked in the Council for the past twelve years, while the market conditions which necessitated the proposal have persisted and become even more acute.
+This proposal has now been withdrawn, remaining blocked in the Council for the past twelve years.
+The market conditions that necessitated the proposal have persisted and become even more acute.
 The experience of the COVID-19 crisis has demonstrated that the case for reform of the EU Slot Regulation, as advocated in this Position Paper, remains valid and is even, in some respects, enhanced.

-A Global Issue
+3. A Global Issue

 As noted above, the EU Slot Regulation is influenced by the Worldwide Airport Slot Guidelines (WASG).
-The WASG sets out the principles of slot allocation and procedures which should be followed in the slot system.
-It is managed and published by the Worldwide Airport Slot Board (WASB), in which airports, airlines and slot coordinators have equal representation.
+The WASG sets out the slot allocation principles and procedures that should be followed in the slot system.
+It is managed and published by the Worldwide Airport Slot Board (WASB), which gives airports, airlines, and slot coordinators equal representation.
 It must be recognised, of course, that airports' goals and desired outcomes for the WASB are ambitious, but the need for unanimity in adopting updates to the WASG requires compromise on these ambitions.
-The WASG has its roots in the former Worldwide Slot Guidelines, which was developed by IATA with little airport involvement.
-The WASG's objectives aim to optimise the benefits to consumers, giving equal weight to the interests of airlines and airports - whereas the former WSG was focused on maximising benefits to "the greatest number of airport users", i.e. airlines.2
+The WASG has its roots in the former Worldwide Slot Guidelines, which IATA developed with little airport involvement.
+The WASG's objectives aim to optimise the benefits to consumers, giving equal weight to the interests of airlines and airports - whereas the former WSG was focused on maximising benefits to "the greatest number of airport users", i.e. airlines.